elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://actions-status.lerch.org/lobo/aws-sdk-for-zig/build)](https://git.lerch.org/lobo/aws-sdk-for-zig/actions?workflow=build.yaml&state=closed)

+**NOTE: THIS SDK IS ONLY CURRENTLY USABLE FOR A SMALL SUBSET OF AWS SERVICES
+            WITHOUT A PROXY.
+SEE LIMITATIONS SECTION BELOW**

 Current executable size for the demo is 980k after compiling with -Doptimize=ReleaseSmall in x86_linux, and will vary based on services used.
 Tested targets: